Translation of an Americans Overseas article featured in Holland’s largest national newspaper’

 By Jan Braaksma for de Financiële Telegraaf

 “Generally speaking, a country taxes its residents.
 If you are no longer living in the Netherlands, you usually no longer pay taxes here either.
-But what few people are aware of is that under American law, all US individuals are taxable in the United States, no matter where they live,” Daan Durlacher explains.
+But what few people are aware of is that under American law, all US individuals are taxable in the United States, no matter where they live or work,” Daan Durlacher explains.
 He has been living in the Netherlands all his life, but has an American mother and is therefore taxable in the US.

-“Even people who, due to work or study, once received a green card (permanent residency permit), but have since been living back in the Netherlands for years, will sooner or later have to deal with the IRS,” Durlacher says.
+“Even people who, due to work or study, once received a Green Card (permanent residency permit), but have since been living back in the Netherlands for years, will sooner or later have to deal with the IRS,” Durlacher says.

 An estimated 30,000 Dutch citizens also have the American nationality.
-The number of Dutch people with a green card is not known.
+The number of Dutch people with a Green Card is not known.

 The Netherlands and the USA entered into a tax treaty decades ago, which was intended to prevent citizens from being taxed twice.
 Dutch accountants and tax specialists for many years thought that Dutch Americans were protected by that treaty.